 There is a Student Information form contained at the end of the handbook.
 After you have carefully read this handbook, please read and fill out the Student Information form.
-Please give the form to the Health Sciences program support supervisor as soon as possible.
+Please give the form to the AHE program assistant as soon as possible.